LuksFay/LuksFay/README.md

 ## About

 - 👨‍💻 Freelance Web Developer
-- 📲 Te enseño a programar desde el teléfono en este [Hilo de X](https://twitter.com/LuksfayDev/status/1602442434977402881)
+- 📲 I teach you how to program from the phone in this [X thread](https://twitter.com/LuksfayDev/status/1602442434977402881)
-- 📖 Podes leer acerca de la programación web desde el teléfono acá [The next generation of programmers will use their phones](https://www.notion.so/The-next-generation-of-programmers-will-use-their-phones-ed352de462d54f82b6037d4f709b66f3?pvs=4) (Escrito por mi)
+- 📖 You can read about web programming from the phone here [The next generation of programmers will use their phones](https://www.notion.so/The-next-generation-of-programmers-will-use-their-phones-ed352de462d54f82b6037d4f709b66f3?pvs=4) (Written by me)
 <br>